mikkojamG/NDL-VuFind-ui-components/source/components/organisms/scheduling/widget-demo.md

 #### Description

-Schedule widget component, used for displaying schedules and other for one or multiple organisations.
+Schedule widget component, used for displaying schedules and other information for one or multiple organisations.

 #### Properties